 -

-Two computer science professors from Wright State will work with a team of researchers to help U.S. recycling plants manufacture new parts from scrap metal.
+Two computer science researchers from Wright State will lead a team to help U.S. recycling plants manufacture new parts from scrap metal.
 They’ll use AI to help.

 -